gia-lexa/mission_control/README.md

   ruby main.rb
 ```

-- Prompts will surface to lead you through each stage of the rocket launch, Captain.
+- Prompts will surface to lead you through each stage of the satellite launch, Captain.
 - Make critical choices at each prompt to either proceed with the mission or abort it.
-- Handle unexpected events like mission aborts and explosions (watchout!).
+- Handle unexpected events like mission aborts and spontaneous combustions (watchout!).
 - View the summary of each mission attempt and choose to run another mission or exit.